Assistance programs Lafayette Parish.

-Find where and how to get grants and loans for paying bills.
-Charities, non-profits, government assistance programs and churches help low income families with their rent, utility bills, and more.
-Also find free items, including food or meals, clothing, gasoline vouchers, Christmas toys, and other goods.
-The main places in Lafayette Parish to contact for financial assistance along with free debt counseling, foreclosure prevention, and more is below.
+Find how to get grants, financial assistance or loans for paying bills in Lafayette Parish.
+Charities, non-profits, government social services and churches help low income families with rent, utility bills, groceries and more.
+Also find free items, including food or meals, clothing, gas vouchers, Christmas toys, and other goods, even a free car for work.
+The main places for help in Lafayette Louisiana near you are below.

 Housing, rent, and energy assistance programs Lafayette Parish

 One of the first place you should turn to for help paying bills, housing expenses, and to get information on various options and services is Smile Community Action Agency.
-The phone number is (337) 234-3272.
 Find examples of some of the programs they offer below.

 - Weatherization energy conserving programs - The federal government funded Weatherization Assistance Program (WAP) was created to assist low income and other qualified individuals and families with conserving energy.
-As a result of this program, it will help people lower their energy costs and bills.
+As a result of this program, it will help people lower their utility bills.
 The program may also provide for the minor updates and repairs of homes, including the following.
-Insulation of the attic and walls, Replacement of broken window panes, Minor repairs and adjustments to windows and doors and Replacement of broken window panes.
+Insulation of the attic and walls, Replacement of broken window panes, Minor repairs and replacement to windows and doors or replacement of broken window panes.

 - Emergency assistance - SMILE CAA can provide everything from free food to emergency solutions grants for paying rent.
 While all funding is limited, the community action agency may also have transportation programs in Lafayette Parish, assistance for security deposits, and homeless prevention services.